Arynshr/TokenFlow/README.md

-# TokenFlow->Tokenization-and-Frequency

-# TokenTally - Simple Text Tokenizer and Frequency Analyzer
+# TokenFlow - Text tokenizer and Frequency analyser

 This project is a basic text tokenizer and frequency analyzer implemented in Python, with a Flask web application interface.
 It provides functionality to upload a text file, tokenize it, and display the tokenized output along with the frequency of each token.